-25. The International Centre for Higher Education Educational Research (ICHEER) was established in February 2016.
+- 19. The International Centre for Higher Education Educational Research (ICHEER) was established in February 2016.
 ICHEER is the University's Centre for Pedagogical Research.
 The Centre aims to facilitate the dissemination of effective pedagogical approaches in higher education learning and teaching through research publications, seminars and conferences which focus on higher education pedagogy.
 Through dissemination of research and scholarship the Centre will ensure that both teaching is research informed and Leeds Trinity University is a world leader in higher education learning and teaching.
-The Centre will help to improve recruitment, retention and achievement of students by ensuring that they benefit from excellent pedagogy.

-- 26. In 2016 the University fully funded a further 10 PhD students in a range of subject areas.
+The Centre will help to improve recruitment, retention and achievement of students by ensuring that they benefit from excellent pedagogy. - 20.
+In 2016 the University fully funded a further 10 PhD students in a range of subject areas.
 The University's commitment to funding doctoral study ensures that students from low income families who are able to benefit from doctoral study have the opportunity to obtain a PhD.
 The scholarship funds tuition costs, costs for conference attendance and living costs.
-Leeds Trinity University now has 32 students on fully-funded doctorates. - 27.
-Through the West Yorkshire National Network for Collaborative Outreach Leeds Trinity University in collaboration with the University of Leeds are funding a PhD studentship to explore the low rates of participation in Higher Education at both an institutional and regional level using the HEFCE cold spots data in addition to other available data sources.
+Leeds Trinity University now has 32 students on fully-funded doctorates. - 21.
+Through the West Yorkshire National Network for Collaborative Outreach Leeds Trinity University, in collaboration with the University of Leeds, are funding a PhD studentship to explore the low rates of participation in Higher Education at both an institutional and regional level using the HEFCE cold spots data in addition to other available data sources.
+A second PhD studentship will also be recruited to in 2017/18 academic year, focusing on differential outcomes.